Warlord Era: Origins

-The Confucian disdain for the military was swept aside by the rising necessity of military professionalism, with scholars becoming heavily militarized, and many officers from non-scholarly backgrounds rising to high command and even high office in civil bureaucracy.
+The rising necessity of military professionalism, with scholars becoming heavily militarized, led to many officers from non-scholarly backgrounds rising to high command and even high office in civil bureaucracy.
 At this time, the military upstaged the civil service.
-Influenced by German and Japanese ideas of military predominance over the nation, coupled with the absence of national unity amongst the various cliques in the officer class, led to the fragmentation of power in the warlord era.
+The influence of German and Japanese ideas of military predominance over the nation, coupled with the absence of national unity amongst the various cliques in the officer class, led to the fragmentation of power.

 The most powerful regional army was the northern-based Beiyang Army under Yuan Shikai, which received the best in training and modern weaponry.
 The Xinhai Revolution in 1911 brought widespread mutiny across southern China.
-The revolution began in October 1911 with the mutiny of troops based in Wuchang (Present-day Wuhan).
-Soldiers once loyal to the Qing government began to defect to the opposition.
+The revolution began with the Wuchang Uprising in October 1911, where soldiers began to mutiny and defect to a political opposition.
 These revolutionary forces established a provisional government in Nanjing the following year under Sun Yat-sen, who had returned from his long exile to lead the revolution.
 It became clear that the revolutionaries were not strong enough to defeat the Beiyang army and continued fighting would almost certainly lead to defeat.
 Instead, Sun negotiated with Beiyang commander Yuan Shikai to bring an end to the Qing and reunify China.
 In return, Sun would hand over his presidency and recommend Yuan to be the president of the new republic.
 Yuan refused to move to Nanjing and insisted on maintaining the capital in Beijing, where his power base was secure.

 Reacting to Yuan's growing authoritarianism, the southern provinces rebelled in 1913 but were effectively crushed by Beiyang forces.
 Civil governors were replaced by military ones.
-In December 1915 Yuan made clear his intentions to become emperor of China and found a new dynasty.
+In December 1915, Yuan stated his intention to become emperor of China at the head of a new dynasty.
 The southern provinces rebelled again in the National Protection War; but this time the situation was far more serious because most Beiyang commanders refused to recognize the monarchy.
-Yuan renounced his plans for restoring the monarchy to woo back his lieutenants, but by the time he died in June 1916 China was fractured politically.
+Yuan renounced his plans for restoring the monarchy to woo back his lieutenants; however, by the time of his death in June 1916, China had fractured politically.
 The North-South split would persist throughout the entire Warlord Era.